Solomoriah/PollyReports/docs/docs.rst

     *pos* is a tuple of (x, y) defining the location relative to the top left corner of the band where the Element will be rendered.

-    *fonts* is a tuple of (fontname, fontsize) defining the font to be used when rendering the Element.
+    *font* is a tuple of (fontname, fontsize) defining the font to be used when rendering the Element.

     *getvalue* is a function which accepts one parameter, the row, and returns an item of data.
 This permits calculations or modifications of the data before use.